This page shows all the Before Leaving Home topics in a single page, scrollable format.

 -

-Dancer Chat (messaging currently disabled - we’ll let you know when you can start posting) is an unmoderated group for conversations about and at camp.
+Dancer Chat is an unmoderated group for conversations about and at camp.
 All camp registrants can join the group.
 All participants can post.
 Not everyone will want to be in this group if it gets too verbose, so please reply privately with thank you, I agree, etc messages and conversations that don’t involve the whole group.

 -